-Australia is the sixth largest country in the world but it has the lowest population density in the world – only two people per square kilometre.
-The total population of Australia is 23,123,916.
+Australia is the sixth largest country in the world but it has one of the lowest population densities in the world – only two people per square kilometre.
+The total population of Australia is 25.7 million.

 Australia’s biggest attraction is its natural beauty.
 The landscape varies from endless sunbaked horizons to dense tropical rainforest to chilly southern beaches.
 Australia boasts nearly 10,000 beaches—more than any other nation.

 Australia is made up of six states (Victoria, New South Wales, Western Australia, Queensland, South Australia and Tasmania) and two territories (Northern Territory and Australian Capital Territory).
 Each state and territory has its own parliament, flag and floral emblem.
 On 1 January 1901 Australia became a federated nation after the six colonies were bound by one parliament, one constitution and one flag.
 The capital city of Australia is Canberra.

 NEW SOUTH WALES

 In 1770 Captain James Cook sailed into what is now called Botany Bay.
 The colony of New South Wales was founded in 1788 and originally comprised much of the Australian mainland, as well as Lord Howe Island, New Zealand, Norfolk Island and Van Diemen’s Land.